dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 3. An implicit index is created in the child table on the foreign key to speed up matches on foreign key attributes.

 ## Lookup tables
-Lookup tables are special tables whose contents is considered part of the schema design rather than project data.
+Lookup tables are special tables whose contents is considered part of the schema design rather than the project data: a fresh new pipeline deployment will have its lookup tables pre-populated.
-Therefore, its content is provided as part of the table declaration, although it can evolve over time.
+Therefore, the contents of a lookup table is provided as part of its table definition.
+This does not prevent the lookup tables from being updated as part of the schema evolution.

 For example, the following table specifies the periodic table of elements:
 ```python